AnsonX10/MIULevelCreationKit/README.md

 # **Learning To Roll**

 Before we begin creating a new custom level, let’s take a look at the included demo scene of "Learning to Roll", which can be found in *Assets/MIU/Example*.
-In the Game and Scene windows you should see a familiar map!
+In the Game and Scene windows, you should see a familiar map!

 ![image alt text](ReadmeImages/image_4.png)